mohsenFN/FN-manager/README.md

 - [x] Lock and unluck stickers in group.
 - [x] Lock and unlock forwards in group.
 - [x] lock and unlock welcome message for new users.
-- [ ] Prevent non-admin user from chatting in night.
+- [x] Prevent non-admin user from chatting.
-- [ ] Warn admin if any bot is joined.
+- [ ] alert admin if any bot is joined.
 - [x] Remove user by command
 - [x] Reply the custom message for new users.
 - [x] Delete last messages in group (e.g. delete 10 last messages).